rethinkdb/rethinkdb-rs/1-reql-language/storing-binary/javascript.md

 RethinkDB supports a native binary object type, letting you use ReQL to store binary objects directly in the database.
 The ReQL driver will transparently translate between the ReQL type and Node.js [Buffers](http://nodejs.org/api/buffer.html).

+{% infobox %}
+__Note:__ The binary object type is meant for data that cannot be reliably stored as UTF-8 strings, such as uploaded files.
+If you're working with data that *can* be stored as strings, it's usually easier to stick to the string data type.
+{% endinfobox %}

 For these examples, we'll assume that the RethinkDB connection is available as `conn`.

 # Storing uploaded files in the database